zhengchang907/arm-oraclelinux-wls/subtemplate-src/cluster-deletenode.md

 ## Prepare the Parameters JSON file

 You must construct a parameters JSON file containing the parameters to the delete-node ARM template.
 See [Create Resource Manager parameter file](https://docs.microsoft.com/en-us/azure/azure-resource-manager/templates/parameter-files) for background information about parameter files.
-You must specify the information of the existing {{ site.data.var.wlsFullBrandName }} and nodes that to be deleted.
+You must specify the information of the existing {{ site.data.var.wlsFullBrandName }} and nodes to be deleted.
 This section shows how to obtain the values for the following required properties.

 | Parameter Name | Explanation |
 |----------------|-------------|